SmithB23/KaggleStudentPreformanceClassifcation/README.md

 One way to get around the problem of the train_labels datset was to seperate the session_id and then assign a certian question to the ID.
 This would result in each session ID having 18 rows from 1 to 18.
 ## **Performance Comparison**

+One significant difference that is important to bring up before discussing results is the difference in data.
+Despite my efforts I was not able to load ad play with the entire datset of 26 million rows.
+I had to shorten the dataset to 10 million rows which is significant.
+This needs to be kept in mind when comparing the metrics

 Mentioned prevoiuosly, there will be a model for each question.
 The metrics to be used for each model is accuracy.
 Once all of the accuracies are calculated, the mean accuracy is what will be used as the main metric of success.

 My mean accuracy: